Purpose of the course:

 For the curious, here are links to a brief biography of the Professor, and the Professor's home page.
 Also, here's a tribute to one of the authors of our textbook.

-office and my office hours are 8:00AM-9:15AM on Wednesdays and Fridays.
+my Love 207A office and my office hours are 9-10AM on Mondays

-The grade will be based strictly on examinations; however, attendance is expected.
-All three exams will be take-home exams consisting of several problems.
+The grade will be based on examinations; however, attendance is expected.
+Thus, the exams will count for 90% of the final grade, and attendance, based on periodic and unannounced taking of attednance, will be the basis of the remaining 10% of the grade.
+All five exams will be take-home exams consisting of several problems.
 Each problem will be assigned points based on its difficulty, and the final grade will be based on total points earned.

 Academic Honor Code: